erc7579/erc7579-implementation/erc.md

 #### Differentiating module types

 Not differentiating between module types could present a security issue when enforcing authorization control.
-For example, if a smart account has a validator module enabled, and the validator module is also an executor, the executor could call back into the smart account and perform unauthorized actions.
+For example, if a smart account treats validators and executors as the same type of module, it could allow a validator to execute arbitrary transactions on behalf of the smart account.

+#### Dependence on ERC-4337

+This standard has a strict dependency on ERC-4337 for the validation flow.
+However, it is likely that smart account builders will want to build modular accounts in the future that do not use ERC-4337 but, for example, a native account abstraction implementation on a rollup.
+Once this starts to happen, the proposed upgrade path for this standard is to move the ERC-4337 dependency into an extension (ie a separate ERC) and to make it optional for smart accounts to implement.
+If it is required to standardise the validation flow for different account abstraction implementations, then these requirements could also be moved into an extension.

+The reason this is not done from the start is that currently, the only modular accounts that are being built are using ERC-4337.
+Therefore, it makes sense to standardise the interfaces for these accounts first and to move the ERC-4337 dependency into an extension once there is a need for it.
+This is to maximise learnings about how modular accounts would look like when built on different account abstraction implementations.

 ## Backwards Compatibility

-No backward compatibility issues found.
+### Already deployed smart accounts

+Smart accounts that have already been deployed will most likely be able to implement this standard.
+If they are deployed as a proxy, it is possible to upgrade to a new account implementation that is compliant with this standard.
+If they are deployed as a singleton, it might still be possible to become compliant, for example by adding a compliant adapter as a fallback handler, if this is supported.

 ## Reference Implementation